Radha2786/TranScribe/README.md

 ﻿# TranScribe (An expense tracker application)
- A transaction-track-app build with Node js and React
+ A transaction-track-app built with Node js and React